 In their response, Ulta patiently asked Dani to send them more information via DM so they could make the situation right.
 We don’t know exactly what they offered to make it up to her, but you can see that they gave an empathetic response, which is gold.

-A part of active listening, reflecting -- the act of repeating the concern back to the person speaking -- is a crucial customer service skill your agents must master.
-By doing so, they show that they have a grasp on the issue at hand.
+When someone has a problem or a conflict to resolve, it's the listener's responsibility to show that they are listening.
+A part of active listening, reflecting — the act of repeating the concern to the person speaking — is a crucial customer service skill your agents must master.
+By doing so, agents show that they understand the customer’s needs.
 It will make your shoppers feel heard.

 Reflecting accomplishes three things:

-“I’ve been having trouble getting my Product X to work properly.
+- Hypothetical Customer Problem: “I’ve been having trouble getting my Product X to work properly.
 I’ve written in three times for help with the same problem, and it keeps happening.
 Please help me find a permanent solution.”

-Reflecting is easy to understand, yet crucial to master.
-Make sure your agents have this skill
+Reflecting is easy to understand yet crucial to master.
+Make sure your agents have this skill.

 Maximize your customer service skills with Gorgias

 Many customer service teams are full of skilled agents but can’t make an impact because of slow processes, too many disjointed tools, and an excess of repetitive tickets.
 Gorgias arms customer service teams with the automation, data, and unified customer service hub they need to spend less time on menial tasks and more time using their skills to delight customers.

 If you haven’t been introduced to Gorgias yet, check out our video to meet your new favorite customer service tool: